Is there a maximum number of solar panels allowed in the UK?

 If your rooftop isn’t suitable for some reason (e.g. it’s a flat roof, or completely north-facing) and you opt for a ground-mounted system, any system exceeding nine square metres requires planning permission.

 So, while there's no hard limit on rooftop solar installations, practical considerations and regulations should guide your decision.
-Most typical three-bedroom or four-bedroom homes usually have systems that range from4 kilowatts peak (kWp) to 6kWp.
+Most typical three-bedroom or four-bedroom homes usually have systems that range from 4 kilowatts peak (kWp) to 6kWp.

 Is there a limit on how much solar electricity you can generate?

-A solar panel system's capacity isn't limited to a certain number of panels, but there is a limit on the size of the system’s inverter.
+A solar panel system's capacity isn't limited to a certain number of panels, but there is a limit on the size of the system’s inverter

 The inverter is what converts the electricity from direct current (DC) to alternating current (AC), and consequently makes it usable in your home (or exportable to the grid).
 You could have a vast solar panel array, but it’s the size of the inverter that will dictate the system’s actual output.